Online tutoring

 Wider tutor pool

 The biggest single advantage.
 A student in rural Lincolnshire wanting an A-level Further Maths tutor has limited local options; online tutoring opens up tutors anywhere in the UK.
-Same for: scarce specialisms (Latin, Classical Greek, A-level Mandarin, niche A-level subjects), Oxbridge admissions, UCAT prep — supply tends to concentrate in London and a few other cities, but online levels access.
+Same for scarce specialisms (Latin, Classical Greek, A-level Mandarin), Oxbridge admissions coaching and UCAT prep, where supply tends to concentrate in London and a few other cities.
+Online levels the access.

 Cost

 Online tutors save travel time and travel cost; rates typically 10-20% lower than equivalent in-person.
-Over 30+ lessons that's a meaningful saving.
-The bigger online cost advantage is access to tutors outside your local area — a strong A-level Further Maths tutor in Edinburgh charges Edinburgh rates regardless of whether the student is in London or Hull.
+Over 30-plus lessons that's a meaningful saving.
+The bigger online cost advantage is access to tutors outside your local area.
+A strong A-level Further Maths tutor in Edinburgh charges Edinburgh rates regardless of whether the student is in London or Hull.

 Scheduling flexibility

 No travel buffer either side means lessons fit more easily into busy weeks.
-Sunday evenings, before-school slots, gaps between activities — easier to arrange than 4pm in-person sessions requiring 30+ minutes of travel time.
+Sunday evenings, before-school slots and gaps between activities are easier to arrange than 4pm in-person sessions requiring 30-plus minutes of travel time.

 Where online tutoring is less suitable